hagitbenshoshan/text_distance/README.md

 a|	2|	4|	11|	0.36363636363636365|	2
   ```

- Queries to calculate signatures and distances are in
+ Queries to calculate signatures and distances are in How to run the KLD calculation in BigQuery.MD